Insight · SysML notation

 1. Draw a connector between two ports

-2. Right-click the connector → Add → Item Flow
+2. Right-click the connector and choose Add → Item Flow

 3. Name the item flow and specify the conveyed item (a block or value type)